thetrapcoder/Tetris/README.md

 # Tetris
-Since im trapped in coding, ive decided to trap myself into making a classic from scratch
+Since im trapped in coding, I've decided to trap myself into making a classic from scratch only using JavaScript, HTML, and CSS!